ManfredTremmel/gwt-bean-validators-example/README.md

+# This project is read only and was moved to gitlab: [https://gitlab.com/ManfredTremmel/gwt-bean-validators-example](https://gitlab.com/ManfredTremmel/gwt-bean-validators-example)

 # gwt-bean-validators-example
 Little example how to use bean validators in a GWT application (client and server side validation).
 See live Demo on [https://www.knightsoft-net.de/validationexample/](https://www.knightsoft-net.de/validationexample/)